dmpe/BankApp/README.md

 # Bank application #

-This application **simulates ATM** (which is our GUI) for your bank account.
-In the app there are already some account predefined, thus you can:
+This application **simulates ATM** (which is our GUI) for your bank account. **In the app you have to first add some accounts and only then "simulate the whole ATM".
+Otherwise it wont work.**

-1.  **Insert your card number and pin number**.
-The app will connect to one already predefined accounts and this one will be used until you take your card out.
+1.  **Create a new account (under menu file)**.
+Save it and then you can insert card and doing etc.
-2. You can withdraw your money (which are already predefined) from the bank account. **You can do so in 2 ways**.
+2. You can withdraw your money from the bank account. **You can do so in 2 ways**.
 Either you choose one of a given amounts of money.
 Or you can insert your own amount which you want to take out.
-3. Then app includes a lot of messages, one of them is the **info box**.

 Application is based on 2 exercises I have done during my 2. semester at the university.
 All of them are here, [on github](https://github.com/Johnmalc/Homeworks2), and one of them is this [one](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe1) and another one is [here](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe13).
 The main logic is taken from [here](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe13) (not GUI/Vars/Main.java).